GLideKS/GKS-Goodies/README.md

-# GKS Racing Server Main file
+# GKS Goodies - Extras and balancing for gamemodes

-GKS Racing it's the main file that GKS Racing server uses for Sonic Robo Blast 2, this server is not available anymore *(as far as I know, the server died around October 2024)*.
+Before named GKS Racing, now rebranded to GKS Goodies! it's the main file that GKS Racing Server was using for Sonic Robo Blast 2, now serves for many purposes!

-The point of this Sonic Robo Blast 2 addon is to overall make the Race/Competition gamemode interesting, with some mechanics mainly for balancing. and cosmetic stuff like a custom hud as a future feature.
+The point of this Sonic Robo Blast 2 addon is to overall make the gamemodes interesting, with some mechanics for balancing, music change on overtime/lowtime, and cosmetic stuff like a custom hud as a future feature.

 ## What does it contain?

 - **A modified version of [Hurry up](https://mb.srb2.org/addons/hurry-up-a-level-exit-timer.1442/)** addon for race gametype.
 When the countdown shows up, makes an earthquake and changes the music.
 - **Character voices** for all vanilla characters and specific custom characters. *external support might come eventually*
-- **Racing tips** according to GKS Server's addons that helps new players to understand the advantages in the server. *external support might come eventually*
+- ~**Racing tips** according to GKS Server's addons that helps new players to understand the advantages in the server.~ *not available at the moment.*
+- **Damage prevention on race countdown.** If you don't like this feature, you can disable it with gdrace_countdowndamage *(command not available yet)*
 - **Race start music** like Super SRB2 Kart Z (srb2 kart before srb2 kart).
-A racing start music will be played on each map load. *external support might come eventually*
+A racing start music will be played on each map load.
-- **Intermission background changed**. just a replacement specifically for the server. at this point is planned to be removed.
 - **Get a damage aura boost when using speed shoes** and take down your rivals!
+- **Team color variants.** Isn't that boring that your team carries a single color? well, not anymore! with this addon you can see your mates with red/blue variants.
+- **Overtime and low time music.** on time limit or point limit gamemodes, the music will change according to the situation such as match point, 30 seconds left or overtime.

 ## How to build